nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 ## Launch an Instance using a boot volume

-In this example, we will illustrate how to utilize a boot volume to launch a Windows virtual machine, similar steps can be used to other types of virtual machines.
+In this example, we will illustrate how to utilize a boot volume to launch a Windows virtual machine, similar steps can be used on other types of virtual machines.
 The following steps show how to create a virtual machine which boots from an external volume: